Nicodemus Hufford Memorial Scholarship

 Named in honor of famed portrait artist Nick Hufford, this scholarship is available to eligible applicants who plan to pursue a degree in the arts.
 Scholarships are nonrenewable and are payable directly to educational institutions upon notification of enrollment by the recipients.
 Members of Piedmont Arts' Scholarship Committee determine the number and amount of yearly awards based on their evaluation of the applicant interviews, portfolios or auditions, and information contained in applications.
 Up to $1,000 is available to Hufford Memorial Scholarship awardees.

-Application Form: All applicants must complete the Hufford Memorial Scholarship Application (PDF) and return it to Piedmont Arts.
-Applications are also available at Piedmont Arts.
+Application Form: All applicants must complete the Hufford Memorial Scholarship Application.

 Letter of Acceptance: Each applicant must provide a copy of a letter of acceptance for a visual or performing arts program from an accredited four-year institution with the application or before the date of the personal interview.